mingchen/docker-android-build-box/README.md

 * [jEnv](https://www.jenv.be)

 Please also see the [matrixes](COMPATIBILITY.md) file for details on the various software installed for the various tags.

+The latest image will always have the latest software installed, including the last 8 Android SDKs for platforms and associated build tools.

 ## Pull Docker Image